Johnbathappully/image-captioning/README.md

 The output of this code would be the model that has been trained to generate captions for images.
 You could feed any image to this model, and it will generate a text description (or "caption") of the image.
 The quality of the captions will depend on how well the model has been trained.

-Note: The last line while True: pass is used to keep the script running indefinitely in a Colab environment.
-It can be removed if you are running the script in a different environment.